-If the U.S. economy is weak, we could experience continued high payment defaults on Mortgages.
-Payment defaults on Mortgages could result in accelerated prepayments of your PCs as a result of our repurchase practices relating to seriously delinquent Mortgages and Mortgage modifications, refinancings, foreclosures or workouts.
-The rate of such refinancings and modifications could remain high as a result of our Relief Refinance and Enhanced Relief Refinance Programs and our modification initiatives.
+If the U.S. economy is weak, we could experience a high level of payment defaults on Mortgages.
+Payment defaults on Mortgages could result in accelerated prepayments of your PCs as a result of our repurchase practices relating to seriously delinquent Mortgages and Mortgage modifications, foreclosures or workouts.
+The rate of modifications could remain high as a result of our modification initiatives.
 These developments could adversely affect the liquidity, pricing and yield of your PCs.
 Payment and recovery of principal on your PCs could depend on our ability to honor our guarantee obligations.
-See Prepayment and Yield Factors - Substantial repurchases of seriously delinquent Mortgages from PC Pools could materially affect PC prepayment speeds and - Substantial repurchases of Mortgages from PC Pools due to modifications, refinancings and other loss mitigation programs resulting from default or imminent default could materially affect PC prepayment speeds.
+See Prepayment and Yield Factors - Substantial repurchases of seriously delinquent Mortgages from PC Pools could materially affect PC prepayment speeds and - Increased Mortgage refinance, modification and other loss mitigation programs could materially affect PC prepayment speeds.
 See also Freddie Mac - Our Relief Refinance and Mortgage Modification Programs.

 Many borrowers may be "underwater" on their Mortgages.
 Any decline in the value of a mortgaged property after the Mortgage was originated could result in a higher LTV ratio with respect to that Mortgage than was applicable at the time the Mortgage was originated.
 A substantial number of borrowers are "underwater," or owe more on their Mortgages than their homes are currently worth, and, based on historical information, are more likely to default than other borrowers.
 Higher LTV ratios may make it more difficult for borrowers to refinance their loans or sell their homes.
 As a result, any such Mortgages backing your PCs may prepay less rapidly due to refinancing than you expect or may experience a higher level of delinquency.
-However, certain of these Mortgages could qualify to be refinanced under our Relief Refinance and Enhanced Relief Refinance Programs, as those programs permit the LTV ratios on Relief Refinance and Enhanced Relief Refinance Mortgages to exceed 125%.
+However, certain of these Mortgages could qualify to be refinanced under our Enhanced Relief Refinance Program, which permits the LTV ratios on Enhanced Relief Refinance Mortgages to exceed 125%.
 If such Mortgages are refinanced, that would result in accelerated prepayments in related PC Pools.
 See Freddie Mac - Our Relief Refinance and Mortgage Modification Programs.